Pure extension of the theta divisor over the moduli space of abelian varieties: Abelian schemes with theta divisor

-By using again the fact that the formation of $\pi_* \lb L$ commutes with arbitrary base change, we conclude that $s$ is non-vanishing at all irreducible components of all fibers of the map $N_{g,1}^n|_U \to U$.
-As the fibers of $\pi^n$ are reduced we conclude that $s$ is not a zero divisor in all fibers of the map $N_{g,1}^n|_U \to U$.
-Applying \cite[Lemma~9.3.4]{fga_explained} we conclude that $\divisor (s)$ is flat over $U$. \end{proof} \begin{corollary} The Cartier divisor $\widetilde \Theta$ is equal to the Zariski closure of $\Theta$ on the root stack $\bar N_{g,1}^n$. \end{corollary} We need one more lemma. \begin{lemma} The Cartier divisors $8 \, \widetilde \Theta$ and the pullback of $\on{div}f$ from $\bar N_{g,1}$ are equal as Weil divisors. \end{lemma} \begin{proof} Suppose that the Cartier divisors $\on{div} f$ and $8\widetilde \Theta$ were not equal as Weil divisors.
-It follows that there is a prime Weil divisor $D$ on which they have different multiplicities.
-Necessarily $D$ is supported over the boundary.
+By using again the fact that the formation of $\pi_* \lb L$ commutes with arbitrary base change, we conclude that $s$ is non-vanishing at all irreducible components of all fibers of the map $\bar N_{g,1}^n|_U \to U$.
+As the fibers of $\pi^n$ are reduced we conclude that $s$ is not a zero divisor in all fibers of the map $\bar N_{g,1}^n|_U \to U$.
+Applying \cite[Lemma~9.3.4]{fga_explained} we conclude that $\divisor s$ is flat over $U$. \end{proof} \begin{corollary} The Cartier divisor $\widetilde \Theta$ is equal to the Zariski closure of $\Theta$ on the root stack $\bar N_{g,1}^n$. \end{corollary} We need one more lemma. \begin{lemma} The Cartier divisors $8 \, \widetilde \Theta$ and the pullback of $\on{div}f$ from $\bar N_{g,1}$ to $\bar N_{g,1}^n$ are equal as Weil divisors. \end{lemma} \begin{proof} It suffices to show that for all prime Weil divisors $D$ supported over the boundary of $N_{g,1}$ in $\bar N_{g,1}^n$, the Cartier divisors $\on{div} f$ and $8\,\widetilde \Theta$ have equal multiplicities along $D$.
+Let $D$ be such a prime divisor.
 Let $S$ be a trait mapping to $\bar N^n_{g,1}$ with generic point landing in $N_{g,1}$ and closed point mapping to the generic point of $D$.
 After replacing $S$ by a ramified cover, the map $S \to \bar N^n_{g,1}$ extends uniquely to a logarithmic map where $S$ has the standard divisorial log structure.
 Composition yields a logarithmic map $S \to \bar N^n_g$.

 We now form the log fibre product with projection map $\pi_S\colon A_S \to S$.
 It is enough to show that the divisors $8 \, \widetilde \Theta$ and $\on{div}f$ agree after pullback to $A_S$, since this implies that their multiplicities along $D$ agree.